ChrisFichman/CSCI3155Paper/Presentation.md

-//Presentation.md
+# Statically Nested Scoping in Python #

+Python Enhancement Proposal 227

+Alec Martin
+Tony Gagliardi
-//Team: Alec Martin, Tony Gagliardi, and Chris Fichman
+Chris Fichman

+# What is Statically Nested Scoping? #

+- Let's start with an example: